 Example: You had a 27.10€ lunch, you can then leave 1-2€.
 Should you go to a more luxurious place and have a 90€ dinner, leave 5€.

 Spaniards do not feel compelled to leave a tip for drinks or light food (e.g. tapas, bocadillo, sandwich).
 Therefore, if you order a meal at a counter, as you often will in a tapas bar, there’s no need to tip.
 Nevertheless, if you’d like to leave a tip you can round up the bill a few coins.

 Example: If you have a coffee, don’t leave a tip.
 For a 2.80€ bill that you pay with 3€, you can leave the spare change.

-Tipping in Spain is rare, but doing so in a taxi is practically nonexistent.
+Tipping in Seville is rare, but doing so in a taxi is practically nonexistent.
 You may leave a tip if the driver helped you with your luggage or rushed frantically so you wouldn’t miss your flight.
 Other than these extraordinary situations, just don’t tip.